 It also required councils to register and allocate a separate numbers to each vehicle at the time of licencing.
 The first proper logbook was issued as of 1st Jan 1921 replacing the previous Certificate.
-This was split between the R.F.12 for private motor cars, R.F.22 for motor cycles and the R.F.42 for commercial vehicles.
+This was split between the R.F.12 for private vehicles and the R.F.42 for commercial vehicles.
 By now it was also decided that the ‘keeper’ should appear on the logbook for legal reasons.

 Road Vehicles (Registration and Licensing) Regulations 1924